The Interview: Plot

-The next day, Skylark meets Kim and spends the day playing basketball, hanging out, riding in his personal tank and partying with escorts.
-Kim convinces Skylark that he is misunderstood as both a cruel dictator and a failed administrator, and they become friends.
-At a state dinner, Koh has a seizure from the ricin poisoning, accidentally shooting Yu before dying.
-The next morning, Skylark feels guilty, discarding one of the ricin strips and thwarts Rapaport's attempt to poison Kim with the second strip.
-After a dinner mourning the deaths of the bodyguards, Skylark witnesses Kim's malicious self as he threatens war against South Korea, the West and everyone who tries to undermine him.
-Skylark leaves and discovers that a nearby grocery store is fake, realizing Kim has been lying to him.
-At the same time, during an attempt to seduce Rapaport (who still has the ricin strip on his hand), Sook reveals she despises Kim and apologizes for defending the regime.
-Skylark returns and tries to get Sook's support to assassinate Kim, but she disagrees, suggesting to instead ruin his cult of personality and show the North Korean people the dire state of the country.
-The trio secretly devise a plan to expose him on air and arm themselves with guns.
-Before the broadcast begins, Kim gives Skylark a puppy as a symbol of their friendship.
+The next day, Skylark meets Kim and spends the day playing basketball, hanging out, riding in his personal tank, and partying with escort women.
+Kim convinces Skylark that he is misunderstood as a cruel dictator and a failed administrator.
+At a state dinner, Koh suffers a seizure and diarrhea from the ricin poisoning, accidentally shooting Yu before dying.
+A guilt-ridden Skylark discards one of the ricin strips the next morning and thwarts Rapaport's attempt to poison Kim with the second strip.

+After a dinner mourning the deaths of the bodyguards, Skylark witnesses Kim's brutal self as he angrily threatens South Korean "capitalists", the US and everyone who attempts to undermine his power, and later discovers that Kim has been lying to him upon seeing that the nearby grocery store is fake.
+At the same time, while seducing Rapaport, Sook reveals that she despises Kim and apologizes for defending his regime.
+Skylark returns and tries to get Sook's support to assassinate Kim.
+Still, she disagrees, suggesting instead to damage his cult of personality and show the North Korean people the dire state of the country.

-During the internationally televised interview with Kim, Skylark addresses increasingly sensitive topics (including the country's food shortage and US-imposed economic sanctions) and challenges his need for his father's approval.
-Meanwhile, Sook and Rapaport take over the control booth to fend off Kim's guards trying to cut off the broadcast.
-Despite his initial resistance, Kim eventually cries uncontrollably, soiling himself after Skylark sings "Firework" by Katy Perry (knowing of Kim's fondness of her music), ruining his reputation.
-Enraged at Skylark's betrayal, Kim shoots him and vows to get revenge by launching the nuclear missile.
-Skylark, whose bulletproof vest saves him, regroups with Rapaport and Sook to escape (alongside the puppy) with the help of a guard.
-The trio hijacks Kim's tank to get to their pickup point, killing several more guards in the process.
-Kim chases the group in a helicopter but is shot down and killed by Skylark before he can issue the command to launch the missile.
+The trio devises a plan to expose Kim on-air, arming themselves with guns.
+Rapaport eventually has sex with Sook.
+Before the broadcast begins, Kim gifts Skylark a puppy to symbolize their friendship.
+During the internationally televised interview with Kim, Skylark addresses increasingly sensitive topics, including the food shortage and US-imposed economic sanctions, then challenges his need for his father's approval.
+Rapaport takes over the control room to fight off the guards trying to cut the broadcast.
+While attacking the soldiers who storm the control room, Sook kills Kim's high-ranking general.

+Initially resistant and rebuffed by Skylark's claims, Kim cries and defecates himself after Skylark, having known his fondness for Katy Perry, betrays him by singing "Firework", ruining his reputation.
+Kim, enraged at Skylark's betrayal, shoots him and vows revenge by preparing the nuclear missiles.
+Skylark, whose bulletproof vest has saved him, regroups with Rapaport and Sook to escape and hijacks Kim's tank to get to their pickup point, killing more soldiers in the process.
+Kim chases the group in a helicopter, only to be shot down by Skylark before he can issue the command to launch the nuclear missile.

-With the missile launch thwarted, Sook guides Skylark and Rapaport to an escape route, explaining that she has to return to Pyongyang to maintain security.
-The two are later rescued by SEAL Team Six officers disguised as North Korean soldiers.
-Back in the US, Skylark writes a book about his experience in North Korea, Rapaport returns to work as a producer (and maintains contact with Sook via Skype), while North Korea becomes a denuclearized democracy with Sook as an interim leader.
+With the nuclear threat thwarted, Sook guides Skylark and Rapaport to an escape route, explaining that she has to return to Pyongyang to maintain security.
+Skylark and Rapaport are later tracked down and rescued by SEAL Team Six members disguised as North Korean soldiers.
+In the US, Skylark writes a book about his experience in North Korea, Rapaport returns to work as a producer and maintains contact with Sook via Skype, and North Korea becomes a denuclearized democracy under Sook's interim leadership.